fafachd/docs.particular.net/nservicebus/security/encryption.md

 To take full control over how properties are encrypted you can replace the `IEncryptionService` instance.

-This allows you to explicitly handled the encryption and decryption of each value.
+This allows you to explicitly handle the encryption and decryption of each value.
 So for example if you want to use an algorithm other than Rijndael.

 snippet:EncryptionFromIEncryptionService